 d.
 Discrimination with Respect to Employment and Occupation

 Labor laws and regulations generally prohibit discrimination based on race, sex, gender, disability, health status, political opinion, religion, age, national origin, language, or social status.
 The law does not specifically address discrimination based on HIV or other communicable disease status but does refer to the health status of employees.
-The government did not always enforce the laws effectively, and penalties were not always sufficient to deter violations.
-The Commission for Protection against Discrimination received a total of 136 complaints related to workplace discrimination, of which most referred to gender and age discrimination.
+The government did not always enforce the laws effectively, although penalties for violations were commensurate with those of other laws related to civil rights.

 Despite government efforts and legal changes for mandatory inclusion in primary and high school education, Roma continued to live in segregated groups without proper health and social protection, mostly due to lack of registration documents.
-Data from the State Employment Office showed that due to low participation in the education system, particularly higher education, Roma generally had difficulties finding jobs in the formal economy.
+Data from the national employment agency showed that due to low participation in the education system, particularly higher education, Roma generally had difficulties finding jobs in the formal economy.
 Women’s wages lagged behind those of men, and few women occupied management positions.
+Per Articles 131 and 160 of the Labor Relations Law, women are prohibited from working in certain “high risk” and “physically demanding” positions in the mining and construction industries.
 The government made efforts to prevent discrimination in hiring and access to the workplace for persons with disabilities.

 e.
 Acceptable Conditions of Work